 Healthy doughnuts?
-Breakfast just got better with these paleo friendly coconut flour doughnuts!
-These are also egg free and dairy free.
+Breakfast just got better with these paleo-friendly coconut flour doughnuts!
+These are also egg-free and dairy-free.
 Enjoy!

-Hi everyone, my name is Heather and I’m the 19 year old blogger at Cook It Up Paleo.
+Hi everyone, my name is Heather and I’m the 19-year-old blogger at Cook It Up Paleo.
 I’m very thankful to Tiffany for letting me guest post this recipe!

 This recipe is for those who cannot eat eggs or nuts, plus it has a vegan option.
 Sometimes you just want a vanilla cake doughnut; no matter what your dietary restrictions!
 These doughnuts bake up fluffy and delicious!
 They’re the perfect dessert or brunch treat.